rgeo/rgeo-activerecord/README.md

 ### Spatial Factories for Columns

-`rgeo_factory_generator` and related methods were removed in version 4.0, since column types are no longer tied to their database colulmn in ActiveRecord 4.2.
+`rgeo_factory_generator` and related methods were removed in version 4.0, since column types are no longer tied to their database column in ActiveRecord 4.2.

 Register spatial factories in the `SpatialFactoryStore` singleton class.
 Each spatial type in your ActiveRecord models will use the `SpatialFactoryStore` to retrieve